ixofoundation/docs/README.md

 ---
-description: The ixo Protocol documentation.
+Description: The ixo Protocol documentation.
 A work in progress!
 ---

 # Overview